cjstehno/ersatz/README.md

     ./gradlew clean build shadowJar

-If you are interested in building the web site, with all documentation and reports, you can run the following:
+If you are interested in building the website, with all documentation and reports, you can run the following:

     ./gradlew site